 It is proposed that the Assessment be levied for fiscal year 2020-21 and every year thereafter, so long as mosquitoes remain in existence and the San Mateo County Mosquito and Vector Control District requires funding from the Assessment for its Services in the Annexation Area.
-As noted previously, if the Assessment and the duration of the Assessment are approved by property owners in an assessment ballot proceeding, the Assessment can be levied annually after the San Mateo County Mosquito and Vector Control District Board of Trustees approves an annually updated Engineer's Report, budget for the Assessment, Services to be provided, and other specifics of the Assessment.
+As noted previously, if the Assessment and the duration of the Assessment can be levied annually after the San Mateo County Mosquito and Vector Control District Board of Trustees approves an annually updated Engineer's Report, budget for the Assessment, Services to be provided, and other specifics of the Assessment.